whitneyburton/portfolios/students/1701-front/dave_hubertus/20170701-dave-hubertus-m4.markdown

 *   [GitHub URL](https://github.com/turingschool/gear-up/blob/master/m4_sessions/1706-inning/group_two.md)

+* Gear up was good experience in public speaking and allowed myself to share intrest and knowledge on a topic I enjoyed.
+I found working with my group during our gear up session enjoyable as it was nice to actually hang out with some mod 4 BE.

 ### Playing a Part

 I have participated in most, if not all events, that have been required of Turing students.
 Additionaly I have participated in Iron Fe on a regular basis since the end of Mod 1.